The story of Mata

 2018

 The Strack House Studio: After six years in commercial spaces the next move was underway.
 The Studio is now located in our residential house.
 Open plan and shared desk spaces we enjoy in Maurice K Smith’s Strack House.
-The colouring of this website is the same colour as the house if anyone ever wondered.
+The tan (tea) colouring option of this website is the same colour as the house if anyone ever wondered.
 The studio is set up in the sunken lounge area, and we have plans to improve the space to make it a great live work combination.

 2023